MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-tile.md

 Click on the object name in the Tile widget to launch Health Explorer for the specific object.

 ## Next steps
-To learn how to create a dashboard in the new web console with the Topology widget, see [How create a dashboard with the Topology widget in the Web console](manage-create-web-dashboard-topology.md)
+To learn how to create a dashboard in the new web console with the Custom widget, see [How create a dashboard with the Custom widget in the Web console](manage-create-web-dashboard-custom.md)